 - For UTs, the estimated brightness limits are K=+4 and +1, respectively.
 In practice, the values depend on the strehl ratio achieved by MACAO or CIAO.

-- For VLTI specific limiting magnitudes for Coudé guiding, please refer to the VLTI user manual.
+- For VLTI specific limiting magnitudes for Coudé guiding, please refer to the latest version of the VLTI user manual.

-More detailed information on the VLTI facility is available in the VLTI user manual.
+More detailed information on the VLTI facility is available in the latest version of the VLTI user manual.